Optiwing logo

 Optiwing Topical Group

-We can also see the aggregate volume, the Keyword Difficulty (How hard it is to rank for a particular keyword on a scale of 0-100), as well as of all of the keywords in each group.
+We can also see the aggregate volume, the Keyword Difficulty (how hard it is to rank for a particular keyword on a scale of 0-100), as well as all of the keywords in each group.
+You can also use Optiwing's SERP Checker to manually verify the top results for any keyword in your clusters.

 So how can we use this to improve our SEO and content strategy?